fetlab/website/content/722/syllabus.md

 ##Course Materials
 The books for the course are _There's Not an App For That_ by Simon Robinson, Matt Jones, and Gary Marsden; and _Smart Things: Ubiquitous Computing User Experience Design_ by Mike Kuniavsky.
-They is available via the campus bookstore as well as in digital form from online retailers such as Amazon.
+They are available via the campus bookstore as well as in digital form from online retailers such as Amazon.